YetOpen/certbot-zimbra/README.md

   Options only used with -n/--new:
-	 -a | --agree-tos: agree with the Terms of Service of Let's Encrypt (avoids prompt) -L | --letsencrypt-params "--extra-le-parameters ...": Additional parameters to pass to certbot/letsencrypt -N | --noninteractive: Pass --noninteractive to certbot/letsencrypt.
+	 -a | --agree-tos: agree with the Terms of Service of Let's Encrypt (avoids prompt) -L | --letsencrypt-params "--extra-le-parameter": Additional parameter to pass to certbot/letsencrypt.
+Must be repeated for each parameter and argument, e.g. -L "--preferred-chain" -L "ISRG Root X1"
+	 -N | --noninteractive: Pass --noninteractive to certbot/letsencrypt.
+	 --no-override-key-type-rsa: if certbot >=v2.0.0 has been detected, do not override ECDSA to RSA with "--key-type rsa" (use this to get the default ECDSA key type, Zimbra does NOT support it!)

   Domain options:
 	 -e | --extra-domain <extra.domain.tld>: additional domains being requested.
 Can be used multiple times.
 Implies -u/--no-public-hostname-detection.
 	 -H | --hostname <my.host.name>: hostname being requested.
 If not passed it's automatically detected using "zmhostname".
 	 -u | --no-public-hostname-detection: do not detect additional hostnames from domains' zimbraServicePublicHostname.

   Deploy options:
 	 -s | --services <service_names>: the set of services to be used for a certificate.
 Valid services are 'all' or any of: ldap,mailboxd,mta,proxy.
 Default: 'all'
-	 -z | --no-zimbra-restart: do not restart zimbra after a certificate deployment Port check:
+	 -z | --no-zimbra-restart: do not restart zimbra after a certificate deployment

+  Port check:
 	 -j | --no-port-check: disable port check.
 Incompatible with -P/--port.
 	 -P | --port <port>: HTTP port the web server to use for letsencrypt authentication is listening on.
 Is detected from zimbraMailProxyPort.
 Mandatory with -x/--no-nginx.

   Nginx options:
 	 -w | --webroot "/path/to/www": path to the webroot of alternate webserver.
 Valid only with -x/--no-nginx.
 	 -x | --no-nginx: Alternate webserver mode.
 Don't check and patch zimbra-proxy's nginx.
 Must also specify -P/--port and -w/--webroot.
 Incompatible with -p/--patch-only.

   Output options:
 	 -c | --prompt-confirm: ask for confirmation.
 Incompatible with -q/--quiet.
 	 -q | --quiet: Do not output on stdout.
 Useful for scripts.
 Implies -N/--noninteractive, incompatible with -c/--prompt-confirm.